Why estimate time

 Worked examples

-Lean dough at 25 °C, 1 percent yeast, hydration near 65 percent.
-The calculator gives bulk around a couple of hours and proof about an hour.
+Lean dough at 25 °C, 1 percent yeast, and hydration near 65 percent often gives bulk around a couple of hours and proof around an hour.
 Add butter and time stretches.
 Add milk and time may shorten slightly.

 Troubleshooting

-- Too fast - cool the dough or lower yeast, tighten folds earlier
+- Too fast: cool the dough or lower yeast, then tighten folds earlier.

 Benchmarks

-- Bulk - about 1.5 to 3 hours at mid 20s °C with around 1 percent yeast
+- Bulk: about 1.5 to 3 hours at the mid 20s °C with around 1 percent yeast.

-- Enriched dough - expect longer, often double vs lean dough
+- Enriched dough: expect longer timing, often close to double versus lean dough.

 Recording runs

-Track room and dough temperature, timing and simple notes.
+Track room and dough temperature, timing, and simple notes.
 Over a few bakes you will spot patterns and tighten your schedule.
-The calculator helps you start, your notes help you finish well.
+The calculator helps you start, and your notes help you finish well.

 Assumptions and limits

-- Hydration based on total liquids divided by flour
+- Hydration is based on total liquids divided by flour.

-- Cold-retard extends time outside the warm model
+- Cold-retard timing extends beyond the warm estimate model.